Mazorlion/Desynced-Wiki-Scripts/README.md

 ## Schema Change Process

-`import.py` now does all of the following steps for you, though you must have the correct permissions on the wiki.
+`upload_wiki.py` now does all of the following steps for you, though you must have the correct permissions on the wiki.

-TODO(maz): Fail without the correct permissions.

 1) Upload the templates
 2) For each template that changed (or all of them) trigger recreate of the table on the wiki, using a new table